 Name Description Subscriber Access Port The port for subscriber access.
 The default port is 10100.
 Subscriber Access Protocol The protocol for subscriber access.
 The options are https: and http:.
 The default protocol is https:.
-Messaging supports http: only if a customer-provided load balancer is used for Messaging Web Access.
+Messaging supports http: only if a customer- provided load balancer is used for Messaging Web Access.
 Web Notification Service Port The service port for web notifications.
 The default port is 8443.
+Minimum TLS Version The minimum TLS version that is required to access Messaging Web Access.
+If your browser does not support the selected TLS version, you cannot use Messaging Web Access.
+The default TLS version is 1.0.
 Instant Notification Instant notifications of new messages.
 Remember Me The option to remember the credentials of users.

+Name Description

 Remember Me Expiration The number of days that Messaging Web Access remembers the credentials of users.

 The default number of days is 30 days.

 Session Expiration The number of hours after which the Messaging Web Access session expires.

 The default number of hours is 8 hours.

 Control disable time during phone operations The number of seconds after which Messaging Web Access disables web access controls during phone operations.

 The default is 15 seconds.